plgd-dev/doc/content/en/docs/deployment/device-provisioning-service.md

     useInUi: true
 ```

-To enable the Device Provisioning Service, the following configuration needs to extend the hub configuration:
+To allow download the Device Provisioning Service docker image by k8s, the following configuration needs to extend the configuration:

 ```yaml
 deviceProvisioningService: